NuGet/Home/designs/DotNet-Sources-Support.md

 - Third step
 Move rest of strings from NuGet.exe into satellite assemblies and ILMerge them

+TODO: should we merge in all satellite assemblies??? or just a few imporatnt ones...

 ### Related issues:

 This is a review of NuGet sources issues.